Data processing, analysis, and visualizations were done using R and its corresponding packages. Notebook and pertinent files used can be found here.

 - Data Engineer:

 Data engineers are responsible for preparation, processing, and managing gathered and stored data for analytical or operational uses.
 Like the traditional engineers, data engineers build and maintain data “pipelines” which connect data from one system to another, making information accessible for data scientists.
 Because of this, data engineers are required to understand several programming languages used in data science such as Python, R, and SQL.
-Topics related to data engineering like these are available on DataCamp: Introduction to Data Engineering and Data Engineering for Everyone.
+Topics related to data engineering like these are available on DataCamp: Introduction to Data Engineering and Understanding Data Engineering.

 - Data Architect: